 This California lemon law case was clearly a victory for a plaintiff who had major reliability and safety problems with a new BMW.
-The lemon law is in place to ensure that consumers with new vehicles under warranty can be fairly compensated if they have serious, safety-related problems with their car under warranty.
+The lemon law is in place to ensure that consumers with new vehicles under warranty can be fairly compensated if they have problems with their car under warranty.

 Do you have a vehicle that has or had regular repair problems while under the manufacturer’s warranty?
 If so. you may have a lemon vehicle.
 You may need the our lemon law attorneys.

 Is Your BMW a Lemon?

 Are you unsure whether you purchased a lemon?
 Here’s how you can tell.
 A “lemon” is a car, SUV, truck, motorcycle or other vehicle that is defective.
 Whether it’s non-working brakes, engine or transmission problems, or other mechanical or electrical problems, a lemon car does not functions correctly.
 Find out more in: Do You Have a Lemon?